pnp/pnpcore/docs/articles/contributor/writing tests.md

 If you want to use and extend these unit tests then you'll need to do a simple onetime setup:

 1. Go to the test project folder (src\sdk\PnP.Core.Test)
-2. Copy env.sample to env.txt
-3. Open env.txt and put as content the value **mine** (or another name in case you want to use other test environment names)
-4. Open `appsettings.mine.json` and update the url's and accounts to match with those available in your tenant.
-The test system requires that you setup the following sites (optionally use `setuptestenv.ps1` to help create the needed sites):
+2. Copy `appsettings.copyme.json` to `appsettings.xxx.json` (xxx identifies your test environment) and update the url's and accounts to match with what's available in your tenant.
+The test system requires that you have setup the following sites (optionally use `setuptestenv.ps1` to help create the needed sites):

    1. A modern, group connected, team site (recommended name is **pnpcoresdktestgroup**) which was **teamified** and which **has a sub site** (recommended name is **subsite**)
    2. A modern communication site (recommended name is **pnpcoresdktest**) which **has a sub site** (recommended name is **subsite**)

+3. Copy env.sample to env.txt
+4. Open env.txt and put as content the value **xxx** (xxx identifies your test environment)
 5. That should be it.
 Happy testing!

 ## Running the existing tests in offline mode